Finding Healing Through Poetry: A Four-Week Generative Zoom Workshop, Starts Thursday, January 11th, 2024

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

-Led by Lauren Brazeal Garza, a poet and Ph.D. candidate in literature at the University of Texas at Dallas.
-A graduate of Bennington's MFA program in writing, she is the author of the full-length poetry collection, Gutter (YesYes Books, 2018), a memoir-in-verse which chronicles her homelessness and subsequent recovery as a teenager.
-She has also published three chapbooks, including Santa Muerte Santa Muerte: I was Here Release Me, forthcoming from Tram Editions in 2023.
+Led by Lauren Brazeal Garza, an author and Ph.D. candidate in literature at the University of Texas at Dallas with an MFA in writing from Bennington College.
+Her published poetry collections include Gutter (YesYes Books, 2018), a memoir-in-verse which chronicles her homelessness as a teenager.
+She has also published three chapbooks, most recently Santa Muerte Santa Muerte: I was Here Release Me (Tram Editions, 2023), which features fictional interviews with ghosts.
+Her work has appeared in Poetry Northwest, Waxwing, and Verse Daily among many other journals.

-Through our discussions and explorations, we will also discover how using literary devices, like metaphor, sound, sensory details, sentence structure, and line breaks, can help us create compelling poems that allow us to more powerfully articulate our thoughts and emotions.
-We will also draft one poem each week that experiments with using the techniques we learn in class, and receive weekly private feedback from me.
+Through our discussions and explorations, we will discover how using literary devices, like metaphor, sound, sensory details, sentence structure, and line breaks, can help us create compelling poems that allow us to more powerfully articulate our thoughts and emotions.
+We will also draft one poem each week that experiments with using these techniques and receive weekly feedback from me as well as your peers.

 At the close of the course, each student will choose one poem they are most proud of to share with the class during our final Zoom session as part of a celebratory reading.